-Theme Referenced in following Internat ional Standard s Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents Ethical Business Conduct 1.1 1.2 2 United Nations Convention against Corruption (2000) Art 12 Promoting the development of standards and procedures to safeguard the integrity of private entities, including codes of conduct, for business activities and preventing conflict of interest.
+Theme Referenced in following P&C Internat ional Standards Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Ethical Business Conduct 1.1 1.2 2 United Nations Convention against Corruption (2000) Art 12 Promoting the development of standards and procedures to safeguard the integrity of private entities, including codes of conduct, for business activities and preventing conflict of interest.
 Promoting transparency.
 Ensuring that companies have sufficient internal auditing controls to prevent corruption.
-1.2 2.1 2.2 Private Employment Agencies Convention 1997 (No 181) Covers protection for workers who are employed through third party and/or private employment agencies.
+1.2 2.1 2.2 Private Employment Agencies Convention 1997 (No. 181) Covers protection for workers who are employed through third party and/or private employment agencies.
 Respect for Human Rights 4.1 4.2 Declaration on the Rights of Human Rights Defenders Contains human rights standards enshrined in other international instruments that are legally binding for the protection of human rights, including HRDs.
-4 5 6 United Nations Guiding Principles on Business and Human Rights (2011) Principles 11-24 Respect Human rights, by avoiding and/or mitigating negative impacts regardless of their organisation size, sector of operation or ownership.
-4 5 6 Core International Human Rights Treaties: - Covenant on Civil and Political Rights (ICCPR) - Covenant on Economic, Social and Cultural Rights (ICESCR) All core human rights treaties Respect for human rights regardless of age, nationality, gender, race, ethnicity, religion, ability, marital status, sexual orientation and gender identity, political opinion or affiliation, etc.
+4 5 6 United Nations Guiding Principles on Business and Human Rights (2011) Principles 11-24 Respect human rights, by avoiding and/or mitigating negative impacts regardless of their organisation size, sector of operation or ownership.